AdityaCoppisetti/robotic-arm/journal.md

  10) number of plants - 3
  11) ring- fixed on spot
  12) motor- nema17
  13) input motor - sun gear ( because we will be connecting the motor to the nema17 motor)

+okay so i need to redo my calculations as i forgot i will be using the synchronised belt mechanism for this